grokthis/ucisc/docs/history/3_Rough_Hardware_Outline.md

 The FPGA's have different price points for different speeds.
 There are complex timing tables for different elements, but most fall in the 200MHz to 400MHz range for the ECP5.
-The development board I have has a 200MHz clock, so we will use that as our base clock frequency.
+The development board I have, has a 200MHz clock, so we will use that as our base clock frequency.

 The bread and butter here is the number of lookup tables (LUTs).
 This is how FPGA's